ninadingole/iamninad.com/src/posts/running-spark-job-on-minikube-kubernetes-cluster.md

 ## Modify minikube config

 We can change the minikube config with `config` command in minikube cli.
-The `config` command allows setting different config options for minikube like memory, CPUs, vm-driver, disk-size etc. To see all the available options use `&gt; minikube config` command it will list all the available options that can be modified.
+The `config` command allows setting different config options for minikube like memory, CPUs, vm-driver, disk-size etc. To see all the available options use `> minikube config` command it will list all the available options that can be modified.

 <script src="https://gist.github.com/ninadingole/5e62d4ce5cadc7d9e988c260210a3556.js"></script>
 <script src="https://gist.github.com/ninadingole/d91e0c7ad3dee6a2f20cf0197d1f75e7.js"></script>

 After setting configuration using `config` command we need to delete our previous running cluster and start a new one.
-To delete minikube cluster run `&gt; minikube delete` and rerun the start minikube command.
+To delete minikube cluster run `> minikube delete` and rerun the start minikube command.

 ## Change Configuration Using VirtualBox

 For me, the above two options didn't work and if you are like me you can use this last option which worked for me and hope it works for you.
-Open VirtualBox app on your machine and select your VM like the one shown in below image. `RightClick -&gt; Settings` on your VM, this will open the configuration page for the Minikube VM.
+Open VirtualBox app on your machine and select your VM like the one shown in below image. `RightClick -> Settings` on your VM, this will open the configuration page for the Minikube VM.

 > note: To change configuration using VirtualBox first you need to shutdown the VM if it is already running.

 <div class="img-post"><img src="/images/running-spark-job-on-minikube-kubernetes-cluster/okF4NxZ.png" alt="" />

-Inside option `System -&gt; Motherboard`, you can change the memory of the VM using the slider, in my case I have given it `8192MB` of memory.
+Inside option `System -> Motherboard`, you can change the memory of the VM using the slider, in my case I have given it `8192MB` of memory.

 <div class="img-post"><img src="/images/running-spark-job-on-minikube-kubernetes-cluster/0RhSdV6.png" alt="" />